SonicWall Enhances MSSP Program

 Cybersecurity firm offers flexible pricing, more MDF, greater support

-Cybersecurity vendor SonicWall is bulking up with program for managed security services providers (MSSPs) with flexible pricing options, better access to specialists, and more development marketing funds (MDF).
+Cybersecurity vendor SonicWall is bulking up with a program for managed security service providers (MSSPs) that offers flexible pricing options, better access to specialists, and more marketing development funds (MDF).

 The Lowdown: The enhanced version of its SecureFirst MSSP Program, announced Monday, is based on SonicWall’s SecureFirst Partner Program, which includes more than 20,500 partners around the world.